garimasharma4/AzureML-Project2/starter_files/README.md

 The objective of the project is to demonstrate skills in configuring, deploying and consuming a cloud-based machine learning model in Microsoft Azure using AutoML.
 For the purpose of this project I worked with the Bank Marketing Dataset (https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".

 ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/Architecture%20Diagram%20Project%202.png?raw=false)

 ## Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.

-To meet the project objectives the following steps are required with an exception of the first authentication step.
-Because I used the virtual machines provided in the lab, authentication was already take care off and thus I was not required to do this step:
+To meet the project objectives the following steps are required with an exception of the first authentication step:

 1. Authentication
 2. Automated ML Experiment